 Increment Operator ++

 The increment operator adds 1 to its single operand.
 The operator will add 1 to the value of the variable (let) and then assigns the result back to the variable.

 There are two types of increment operators: pre-increment and post-increment operators.
-Pre-increment will increment the operand and evaluates to the incremented value immediately.
-While post-increment will increment its operand but will still evaluate to the unincremented value of that operand when assigned to another variable at the same time.
+Pre-increment will increment the operand and evaluates the incremented value immediately.
+While post-increment will increment its operand but will still evaluate the unincremented value of that operand when assigned to another variable at the same time.

 Decrement Operator – –

-The decrement operator will convert the value of the operand to a number (if needed and possible), subtract 1, and assign the result into the operand (variable).
+The decrement operator will convert the value of the operand to a number (if needed and possible), subtract 1, and assign the result to the operand (variable).
 Similar to the increment operator, the decrement has two types: pre-decrement and post-decrement.

 It is worth to note that the expression ++a is not always the same as a = a + 1.
 The increment operator and decrement operator always convert the operand first.